qb411/RyzenWin2016/README.md

 Other parts will remain the same ideally during the failover.
 Hard Drives are managed by Storage Spaces and software raid/jbod so it should make migration issues minimal.

+## Important Notes/Lessons Learned
+1. Ensure you enable SVM (AKA AMD Virtualization) setting in BIOS.
+2. Driver compatibility is a major concern.
+PCI drivers were absolutely necesary to solve BSOD's, onboard NIC's (211, 217, 218, 219) must be hacked for Windows Server 2016, or find proper replacement hardware.
+3. All software RAID/JBOD, Storage Space Pools etc followed the sytem without issue in the OS.
+4. Hyper-V VM's had immediate problems due to the prior Intel Hardware provisioning.
+Create new VM configs and point them at the VHD's to get functionality back.

 ## WorkLog

 ### 2018/12/28 - Initial migration